Josh-XS/Josh-XS/README.md

 ### Hi there 👋
-Python,C#,GDScript
+Python, C#, GDScript
-Coding Dojo Student
+Coding Dojo student
-Game design hobbyist
+Currently learning data science
-Unity,Godot
+Game design hobbyist with knowledge of Unity and Godot

 <!--
 **Josh-XS/Josh-XS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.